 When evaluating the energy efficiency of TVs, Flatpanelshd utilizes a comprehensive methodology that includes key metrics:

-• Calibrated Consumption: This metric represents the average energy consumption after the TV undergoes picture calibration.
+2. Calibrated Consumption: This metric represents the average energy consumption after the TV undergoes picture calibration.
 The aim is to achieve a consistent brightness level, facilitating comparisons between different TVs.
-Calibration can have a considerable impact, as attested by the differences between outside the box and calibrated.
+Calibration can have a considerable impact, as attested by the differences between out-of-box and calibrated usage.

 Regarding EU energy labels, it is essential to distinguish between standard energy consumption and energy usage with HDR, as the latter offers a more precise representation, particularly in the context of prevalent high-quality content streaming.